 Employed or Self-Employed?

-If all your answers are “Yes”, you certainly work on the basis of a contract of service, so you are employed.
+If all your answers to the below questions are positive, you certainly are employed, which means that you work on the basis of a contract of service

 - Do you have to do the work yourself, without employing any other people?

 - Do you have to work a set of hours per day, week or month?

 - Can you be moved from task to task or workplace to workplace?

 - Are you paid by the hour, week or month?

 - Can you get overtime pay or bonus payment?